neurospin/rql_download/doc/source/fuse.rst

 .. warning::

-    Each CW user have to be unix user too (you can use LDAP with CW to simplify this step).
+    Each CW user has to be unix user too (you can use LDAP with CW to simplify this step).

 Then change the mountdir directory rights, in our example: